 Intelligent, highly sociable and playful, elephants are among the most entertaining animals to observe for extended periods.
-They are also perhaps the most physically intimidating of living creatures, on account of their immense bulk, fierce trumpeting call and an unpredictable temperament.
-If you want to see nature’s giant, these are the best places to go:
+They are also perhaps the most physically intimidating of all living creatures, on account of their immense bulk, fierce trumpeting call and unpredictable temperament.

 Hwange National Park, Zimbabwe